TongjiZhanglab/ChromBERT-tools/docs/source/commands/embed_cell_gene.rst

 -------------------

 ``--gene``
    Gene names or Ensembl IDs separated by semicolons.
-It will be converted to lowercase for better matching
+It will be converted to lowercase for better matching, such as "BRCA1;TP53;MYC;ENSG00000170921"

 ``--cell-type-bw``
    Chromatin accessibility BigWig file, if you not provide finetuned checkpoint, this file must be provided